 Pictured amongst the interested farmers were, David Brookes, Chair of the West Midlands Dairy Board, Philip Atkins OBE, Leader of Staffordshire and Cabinet Member of Economic Growth and Jeremy Lowe, Staffordshire NFU County Adviser.

-Andrew Dodwell, Managing Director of Fullwood Packo Group (pictured above) opened the visit with an introduction to Fullwood Packo and the Group’s commitment to delivering advanced milking and cooling technologies that improve the lives of farmers and their herds.
+The Managing Director of Fullwood Packo Group opened the visit with an introduction to Fullwood Packo and the Group’s commitment to delivering advanced milking and cooling technologies that improve the lives of farmers and their herds.